joshvonkorff/Tao-Te-Ching/README.md

 # Tao Te Ching
-Using Retrieval Augmented Generation with pinecone
+Using Retrieval Augmented Generation with OpenAI and Pinecone

 In this project, I have used Pinecone and Retrieval Augmented Generation to query the Tao Te Ching in the context of a user-provided question.
-For example, if the user asked "What is the ideal way to teach a student about machine learning?", the notebook would first store the Tao Te Ching as 81 separate documents in Pinecone, which is a popular vector database.
-(You need to provide a Pinecone API key to make this work.)
+For example, if the user asked "Do students learn better by reading books or by performing homework exercises?", the notebook would first store the Tao Te Ching as 81 separate documents in Pinecone, which is a popular vector database.

+You will need to provide your own Pinecone API key as well as an OpenAI API key to make this work.
+I assume a free starter environment, which allows for a single index only; but you can easily change to another environment.

 The idea of a vector database is that it stores embedding vectors for different objects, such as blocks of text - this allows us to locate the most relevant block of text to any query, e.g. using cosine similarity.

-The translation used for the Tao Te Ching belongs to Ron Hogan, which has a Creative Commons license:
+The translation used for the Tao Te Ching belongs to Wikisources:

 http://www.beatrice.com/TAO.txt